Last updated November 2021

 - There are various types of acne scars, each treated with different methods

-- Acne scarring treatments need to be matched to the patient’s acne scarring type, skin type, and recovery time permitted.
+- Scar treatment needs to be matched to the patient’s types of scars, skin type, and recovery time permitted

-- There are various types of acne scarring, classified based on their severity and morphology.
+- There are various types of scarring classified based on whether it is severe scarring and morphology

-- Treatment of acne scarring on olive or darker skin types carries the risk of post-inflammatory hyperpigmentation.
-Non-laser treatments carry less risk of this than laser treatments.
+- Scar treatment on olive or darker skin types carries the risk of post-inflammatory hyperpigmentation.
+Non-laser resurfacing carries less risk of this than lasers

-- Laser treatments include laser resurfacing with the carbon dioxide laser or erbium lasers, or fractional laser treatment like the Fraxel or fractional CO2 lasers.
+- Laser resurfacing includes carbon dioxide laser or erbium lasers, or fractional laser like the Fraxel or fractional CO2 lasers

-- Non-laser treatments include the Infini radiofrequency needling, skin needling, and TCA CROSS.
+- Non-laser treatments include the Infini radio-frequency needling, skin needling, TCA CROSS, and subcision

-- Generally multiple treatments are required for the best results, and acne scarring can be improved in most cases but not completely resolved.
+- Generally multiple sessions are required for the best results, and in most cases can be improved, but not completely resolved

 What types of acne scars are there?

-- Macular scarring – this type of acne scarring is characterised by flat areas of increased and decreased pigmentation as a result of acne.
-Although there are not any indentations in the skin or raised scars, this is considered as a scar by many patients who have this problem.
+- Macular scarring – this type is characterised by flat areas of increased and decreased pigmentation as a result of acne.
+Although there are not any indentations in the skin or raised scars, this is considered a scar by many patients who have this problem

-- Boxcar scars – these acne scars are superficial punched out scars that have sharp vertical edges on cross section, and can be round or oval shaped when seen from above.
+- Boxcar scars – these are superficial punched out scars that have sharp vertical edges on the cross section, and can be round or oval shaped when seen from above

-- Rolling scars – these acne scars appear as undulations in the skin and are usually caused by tethering of the skin to underlying structures
+- Rolling scars – these appear as undulations in the skin and are usually caused by tethering of the skin to underlying structures

-- Ice-pick scars – deep but small holes in the skin, similar to the indentation left by an ice-pick.
+- Ice-pick scars (also called depressed scars) – deep but small holes in the skin, similar to the indentation left by an ice-pick

 Macular scarring or flat scarring that is characterised by flat areas of increased or decreased pigmentation visible from greater than 50cm.